Top 7 Products the US Imports from Vietnam (2026 Guide for Importers)

-The United States is now Vietnam’s largest export destination, with a turnover of approximately USD 96.8 billion in 2023, according to the General Department of Customs, and this upward trend is expected to continue into 2024, as reported by the Ministry of Industry and Trade.
+The United States imports a significant volume of goods from Vietnam, making it one of the country’s most important trading partners.
+With a turnover of approximately USD 96.8 billion in 2023, according to the General Department of Customs, this upward trend is expected to continue into 2024, as reported by the Ministry of Industry and Trade.
 The U.S. market exhibits a wide range of demand, spanning agriculture, forestry, seafood, textiles, furniture, electronics, and consumer goods.
 It is characterized by high purchasing power, strict quality standards, a focus on sustainability, and transparent supply chains.
 Moreover, the U.S. is a strategic destination for many companies.

 In 2023, the textile and garment industry generated over USD 40 billion in export value (per VITAS), with the U.S. accounting for the largest share.
 The wood and wood products sector reached around USD 14.4 billion, with more than 50% exported to the U.S. Meanwhile, electronics and component exports continue to lead in value, growing by 15 – 18% thanks to the expansion of major technology corporations.
 Agricultural and seafood products also remain significant, with key exports including shrimp, pangasius fish, and cashew nuts.